Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

 Unlike Snipcart, the Buy Button doesn't handle native subscriptions and recurring payments.
 You'd also need to purchase apps (20$/month) to help you do that.
 It’s these little add-ons that can start to hinder your e-commerce functionalities at the most basic level.

-So, as I mentioned above, everything you need to have a killer checkout experience is included in the basic Snipcart package.
-But some people do want a bit more.
-You can opt to have the “Pro Pack” which includes more luxury features and costs $70/month.
+So, as I mentioned above, everything you need to have a killer checkout experience is included in the Snipcart standard plan.

-With Snipcart’s Pro Pack, you have direct access to a list of abandoned carts on your store.
+With Snipcart, you have direct access to a list of abandoned carts on your store.
 Through your merchant dashboard, you can contact these customers and remind them about their uncompleted orders, offer them promotions, etc. You also have other features like custom email templates, real-time shipping estimates, inventory management, and TaxCloud/TaxJar integrations.

 While you don’t need these features to have a great cart added to your website, they are the types of perks that can give your site a competitive edge.
 Paying more for these kinds of features is standard in the e-commerce world.
 Shopify's Buy Button (on the Lite plan), for instance, doesn't offer cart abandonment recovery.
 You'd need to select a bigger monthly plan to access this feature.
 The exact same thing goes for real time shipping estimates: Shopify offers them only on their Advanced Shopify plan at 299$/mo.

-In short, while both the Shopify Buy Button and Snipcart have a basic package and extended packages, Snipcart comes with many more features at the basic level, and the extended package comes at one-third of the cost as the Advanced Shopify plan.
+In short, while Shopify Buy Button has a basic package and an extended package, Snipcart comes with many more features from the get-go, and is less expensive.

 An important difference in shopping UX